 - Sage, thyme, and salt or other seasonings

-For a special touch, consider serving the stuffing on a personalized serving tray featuring the whole family.
+For a special touch, consider serving the stuffing on custom dinner plates featuring the whole family.

 3. Wishbone Tradition

 One of the most fun Thanksgiving traditions for kids may be the wishbone tradition.
 The tradition began hundreds of years ago as a symbol of luck in the Roman Empire and has since become a game that grants a wish to the winner.
 In order to play, make sure that you have a completely dry wishbone.
 Wishbones which have been pulled from a raw or cooked turkey that day won’t be dry enough, and won’t crack correctly.
 Make sure your wishbone has been drying for three days before attempting to crack it.
 Once dry, have two kids each grab one end of the bone and pull.
 Whoever ends up with the larger half of the wishbone “wins” and whatever they wished for is said to be granted.

 4. Thanksgiving Toasts

 Thanksgiving toasts are one of the most important Thanksgiving traditions.
 These toasts can be given by one or a few representatives, or they can be done by going around in a circle with each family member saying a few words.
 If you’re looking for examples of messages to share at dinner, consider our resource on Happy Thanksgiving messages.
 Thanksgiving toasts are usually done at the table during dinner with glasses raised.
 If you’re toasting with wine or a traditional family drink, consider using personalized glassware to help your table setting stand out.